There are legends in professional wrestling. And then there’s Bullet Bob Armstrong.

 Bob has lived a hell of a life.
 Unlike a lot of wrestling marriages, his has lasted.
 He and Mrs. Gail had four sons: Scott, Brad, Steve, and Brian.
 He served honorably in the United States Marine Corps and was Honor Man for his platoon at basic training on Parris Island.

 He’s responsible for starting Arn Anderson’s hall-of-fame career.
-Anderson was working as a meat-cutter and doing jobs on Georgia TV when he got the chance to work a match with Bob and Brad.
+Anderson worked as a meat-cutter and doing jobs on Georgia TV when he got the chance to work a match with Bob and Brad.
 Arn got two weeks of work in Southeastern, and then Bob helped him get booked into Mid-South for Watts.

 (Bob uttered a great comeback to Piper on TV once, and it’s one of the few times I’ve known of the Rowdy Scotsman being one-upped on the mic: Piper was consistently making fun of Bob’s well-developed upper body, but his admittedly thin legs … Piper told Armstrong that he looked like a horse with that big upper body and those ‘little bitty legs.’
 Bob piped back up that Piper needed to understand that "jackasses don’t run with racehorses.")